Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/metadata/_index.md

   }
   ```

-  The full list of valid language codes for a given SysAP version can be obtained from the swagger
+  The full list of valid language codes for a given System Access Point version can be obtained from the swagger
-  documentation on `http://<sysap IP>/swagger` in the `/rest/ref/{reference}` call of the Add-on
+  documentation on `http://<IP of System Access Point>/swagger` in the `/rest/ref/{reference}` call of the Add-on
   API.

 - `description` (required, can be localized)

-  A human readable description of the script.
-This is similar to the name, but allows for a longer
+  A human readable description of the ABB free@home Addon.
+This is similar to the name, but allows
-  text.
-It is display in the free@home next app and in the SysAP web interface when the user clicks
+  for a longer text.
+It is display in the free@home next app and in the System Access Point web interface when
+  the user clicks
-  on the Addon.
+  on the ABB free@home Addon.

   Similar to the `name`, the description can be localized.
 See the documentation of `name` for
   details.